jl4282/ModestWear/README.md

 `node bin/www`

 ## Scraping

+###Running a Scraping Algorithm

 Scraping requires mongo to be running.
 To accept MongoDB connections: `mongod`.
 In another terminal window run the scraping algorithm, `node testingCheerio.js`.

+###Creating a Scraping Algorithm

+We are using [cheerio.js](http://cheeriojs.github.io/cheerio/) to scrape information.
+It uses jQuery like syntax and is very easy to use.
+They have great documentation for it.

+The template is based off of kosherCasual.js.
+The file has two function.
+The first, `kosherScrape` takes in a url, array, and clothing type.
+This function aggregates all the links to a product page.
+It continues onto the next page in the website, until it is on the last page.
+At this point it has compiled a list to all of the links for products in that category, and then it calls the scrapeProductPage function.

+scrapeProductPage scrapes an individual page and stores it in the database.
+We add fields to an object until the object contains everything, and then that object is passed into mongoose to add it to the database. **Note:** Property names must match the names in the schema exactly, or else it won't save.

 ##MongoDB Terminal Commands